 Project Study Team

 The Illinois Department of Transportation (IDOT) is the lead agency and is working in partnership with the Federal Railroad Administration (FRA) on the Chicago to Quad Cities Service Development Program.

 Illinois Department of Transportation

 Within the State of Illinois, IDOT has responsibility for the planning, construction and maintenance of Illinois’ extensive transportation network, which includes, highways and bridges, airports, public transit, rail freight and rail passenger systems.

-The Bureau of Passenger Rail Corridor Development administers the rail service programs that supplement rail passenger service provided by Amtrak and that preserve rail freight service.
-This Bureau is leading the overall project management for the development and implementation of the Chicago to Quad Cities Service Development Program.
+The Office of Intermodal Project Implementation administers the rail service programs that supplement rail passenger service provided by Amtrak and that preserve rail freight service.
+This Office is leading the overall project management for the development and implementation of the Chicago to Quad Cities Service Development Program.

 Federal Railroad Administration